hydro-sdk/hydro-sdk.io/blog/2021-07-11-fluttering-over-the-air.md

 ## Registry
 ![Registry Diagram](/img/hydro-registry-diagram.png)
+Registry is a service for publishing and delivering [`.ota` (over-the-air) package files](https://hydro-sdk.io/docs/design-documents/ota) produced for Hydro-SDK components.

 Hydro-SDK builds and manages code in terms of projects.
 Projects consist of components.
 Hydro-SDK content is embedded into a host app using the `RunComponent` widget.
 While developing with Hydro-SDK locally, the `RunComponent` widget and `hydroc run` command work together to rebuild and hot-reload your code as you make changes.
 See the [getting started tutorial](https://hydro-sdk.io/docs/intro) for a full description.

 This is great when developing locally using Hydro-SDK.
 What if your entire app isn't written with Hydro-SDK?
 What about developers writing Dart code in an app where Hydro-SDK is only a small part?
 Should they have to worry about having `hydroc run` running?
 What about end users of your app?
 This is where the Hydro-SDK Registry comes in.

-The Hydro-SDK Registry is available at https://registry.hydro-sdk.io As the name implies, Registry is a package registry for [`.ota` (over-the-air) package files](https://hydro-sdk.io/docs/design-documents/ota) produced for Hydro-SDK components.
-In cases when `hydroc run` is not available during local development or when your app is running in profile or release mode, the `RunComponent` widget will look to the Registry for the latest available package for a given component.
+The Hydro-SDK Registry is available at https://registry.hydro-sdk.io In cases when `hydroc run` is not available during local development or when your app is running in profile or release mode, the `RunComponent` widget will look to the Registry for the latest available package for a given component.

+See [the tutorial](https://hydro-sdk.io/docs/codepush) to get started using Registry to quickly deliver Flutter experiences built with Hydro-SDK to your users

 ## Codepush
 Packages can be published to the Registry using the new `hydroc codepush` command.
 All packages are signed using the private key generated when you create the corresponding component on the Registry.
 Packages can be verified at runtime using the generated public key.